QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ## Waveform Linear Algebra

-EaRyd also supports several linear algebra operations of waveforms.
-If two waveforms have the same duration, we can directly add up or subtract the strength of two waveforms, simply by using `+` or `-`.
+EaRyd also supports several linear algebra operations on waveforms.
+If two waveforms have the same duration, we can directly add up or subtract their strengths, simply by using `+` or `-`.

 ```@repl add
 wf1 = linear_ramp(;duration=2.2, start_value=0.0, stop_value=1.0);